The National Cybersecurity Alliance is pleased to present the 18th edition of our Board Member Spotlight.

-You’ve recently joined our Cyber Committee!
-What is the most exciting thing about being a founding member of this committee?
+What is the most exciting thing about being on the NCA Board of Directors?

 This is a great team.
 The work that NCA is doing is critical in today’s digital world.
 The NCA gives people the education they need for their business and personal lives.
 It transforms the over complex and scary cyber world into concrete steps that people can take to protect their data and their business processes.
 This is so foundational to navigate today’s world.

-How do Marriott’s cybersecurity interests align with the National Cybersecurity Alliance mission to educate and empower our global digital society?
+How do Marriott’s cybersecurity interests align with our mission?

 Marriott operates in a global and digital environment.
 Security is an important aspect of a great travel experience as well as a work environment.
 We work with groups across the world.
 Empowering our associates, partners, vendors and properties enables us to deliver great travel experiences.

-What has a career in the hospitality and tourism industry taught you about cybersecurity?
+What has a career in the hospitality industry taught you about cybersecurity?

 Hospitality and tourism flourish in the digital environment allowing us to reach global destinations in a heartbeat.
 We take care of our associates and guests.
 Cybersecurity is about protecting our guests and associates through their data and online persona.
 This takes a village.

-Why is it so important to build partnerships between the public and private sector in order to foster a greater “digital” good?
+Why is it so important to build partnerships in order to foster a greater “digital” good?

 Everything is interconnected these days and unfortunately, we cannot do this alone.
 Good cybersecurity relies on everyone in the supply chain (and even those not directly a part of the supply chain) to be good citizens.
 Without a good foundation in cybersecurity in all areas, it will be harder for businesses to operate and people to navigate the digital world.